Version : √ OneNote for Windows 10

 In this case, I believe that a new Tab called “Tools” could accommodate the Translator and the Accessibility check, although that would probably not spare enough space…

-Which makes the case for a command called “Others” in some tabs to accommodate those features that don’t fit into the ribbon’ width.
+Which makes the case for a command called “Others” in some tabs to accommodate those features that don’t fit (or won’t fit soon) into the ribbon’ width.

-Finally, I am also concerned that the drop down menu where those features are hidden have no header, making a confusion with other drop down menu which offer options to the command next to which they stand.
+Finally, I am also concerned that the drop down menus where those features are hidden have no header, making a confusion with other drop down menus which offer options to the command next to which they stand :

-Another instance where the Menu gets cluttered is the Settings commands :
+Another instance where a menu gets cluttered is the Settings menu :

 One benefit of UWP Apps is that they can improve quickly, the product team being able to push new features or fixes easily : I am confident that those UI inconsistencies will be fixed any time soon, as OneNote makes its way to professional, and potentially more demanding users.